Common Milkweed Seeds 6987

 How to Grow

 Naturally stratify seed by sowing directly outdoors in the fall in a sunny site – cover seed very lightly with soil.
 Indoors sow seed in a soil-less medium in early February, barely cover seed as diffuse light aids germination.
 Stratify seed by placing container in a refrigerator or other cold place for 3 months.
-Bring the container out and keep at 20 C (70 F) for the 10-18 day germination period.
+Bring the container out and keep at 20° C for the 10-18 day germination period.
 After germination grow on under lights at a slightly cooler temperature before hardening off and transplanting outside after the danger of frost has passed.
-Plants grow 60-120 cm (2-4′) tall.
+Plants grow 60-120 cm tall.
 Seed from mature plants disperses easily by wind action.
 Common milkweed prefers full sun locations in well drained soil.
 Often found in fallow or abandoned fields, fence rows, roadsides and dry meadows.
+Germination occurs in 10-20 days.

 Additional information